If you buy something through our retail links, we might earn an affiliate commission or all sales amount.

 Gabriele Pasini Knit Tie

-Click here for details
+Click here for details and purchase.

 hikaru noguchi DOUBLE FACE TIE

-BEAMS F knit tie
+BEAMS F Knit Tie

 BEAMS F” proposes modern standards based on European classics.
 BEAMS F” is an elegant casual wear label developed by BEAMS, with the “F” of “FUTURE” in the label name.
 The knit ties made in Italy are made of high quality silk and feature an elegant luster.

-Click here for details
+Click here for details and purchase.

 The brand ” FAIRFAX ” produces items based on the concept of Tokyo modern tradition.
 This knit tie is handmade in Italy, which specializes in the production of neckties.
-While silk is used as the material, it is attractive because it can be obtained at a relatively reasonable price.
+While silk is used as the material, it is attractive that it can be obtained at a relatively reasonable price.

 Article's author